 Time series data of in situ measured conductivity and temperature, and derived salinity, for the MI field test were plotted against corresponding results from the laboratory analyzed reference samples and reference temperature logger (Fig. 25).
-Instrument measurements closely tracked the sharp gradients in conductivity and temperature throughout the deployment.
-The relative accuracy of the instrument measurements were plotted over time (Fig. 26) and show little change in performance.
-The mean offset in the salinity measurements over the entire deployment was -0.0022 psu.
-The offset in temperature is somewhat higher at this site and averaged 0.2996 °C above the reference temperature logger.
-This offset was also observed in both the pre- and post-exposure tests in well mixed tanks so appears to be a calibration issue (Fig 27).
-In general, the agreement between instrument and reference sample values was very similar for the pre- and post-deployment tests.
-The amount of fouling that development on the instrument is shown in figure 28 and the rate of fouling was documented with a time-series of photographs showing the accumulation on PVC tiles (Fig. 29).
+The CS547A measurements closely matched reference sample measurements throughout the entire 29 day deployment and captured several sharp rises and falls in both conductivity and temperature at this site.
+The average measurement error in salinity, conductivity and temperature was -0.0148, -0.0285, and 0.0082, respectively over the deployment (Fig. 26).
+The offset in the instrument salinity, conductivity, and temperature measurements was nearly identical between the pre- and post-deployment exposure test (Fig. 27).
+In general there was very little fouling impact at this site.
+The amount of fouling that developed on the instrument during the deployment is shown in figure 28 and a time-series of biofouling rates on PVC tiles is shown in figure 29.